philipstubbs13/frontend_masters/typescript3_fundamentals_v2/README.md

 * Catch common mistakes (i.e. incomplete refactors)
 * Move some runtime errors to compile time.
 * Provide your consumers (including you) with a great DX.

+## Type Systems and Type Equivalence

+* Nominal Type Systems answer this question based on whether x is an instance of a class/type named HTMLInputElement.

+* Structural Type Systems only care about the shape of an object.
+This is how typescript works.

+## Object Shapes

+* When we talk about the shape of an object, we're referring to the names of properties and types of their values.

+## Wider vs Narrower

+* Describes: relative differences in range of a type's allowable values.